qhtutorials/qhtutorials.github.io/content/posts/how-to-set-up-a-hugo-blog/index.md

 Note: If you are deploying on GitHub pages, your site name must be your **GitHubUsername.github.io**.
 For example, my GitHub username is 'qhtutorials' and my blog site is 'qhtutorials.github.io'.

-* Step 3: Navigate into the themes folder of your Hugo site folder:
+-Step 3: Navigate into the themes folder of your Hugo site folder:

 ```sh
 cd yoursitename
 cd themes
 ```

-* Step 4: Add the "Archie" theme to your Hugo site by running:
+-Step 4: Add the "Archie" theme to your Hugo site by running:

 ```sh
 git init